 What is TunnelBear VPN

-Based in Toronto, Canada, TunnelBear is a VPN service used by more than 22 million worldwide.
-Attracting such a large audience in just 7 years is no easy task for VPN services.
-TunnelBear managed largely because of their free version.
+Based in Toronto, Canada, TunnelBear is a VPN service used by more than 20 million worldwide.
+Attracting such a large audience in just 7 years is no easy task for any VPN service.
+TunnelBear managed that largely because of its free version.
 They also have a great brand with a funny attitude, cartoons instead of photographs, etc… But mostly it’s the free version.

 TunnelBear’s slogan is “Simple, private, free access to the open Internet you <3”.
 They hold to the promise of being simple by keeping both their website and their client design minimalistic, free from advanced features and options.
 “Free access” stands for the free version that they still offer in an industry where paid-only software is becoming a norm.

 As for the privacy – TunnelBear has a “no logs” policy and does independent audits of their service on a yearly basis.
-Yet there’s no way to forget that Canada is a member of the 5-eyes alliance.
+Yet there’s no way to forget that Canada is a member of the Five Eyes alliance.

 In 2018, TunnelBear was bought by cybersecurity grizzly McAfee, meaning the VPN provider now has to comply with the US jurisdiction, which is even more problematic when it comes to privacy and anonymity issues.
 So, while TunnelBear VPN might not end up on the “Top VPN” lists across the web, it sure is one of the best free VPN options.